Top-Dev-Ops/bscpad-react-frontend-blockchain/README.md

 # BSCPad Binance Smart Chain Network
-**User Management JSP** is a frontend with no backend written in React.js.
+**BSCPad Binance Smart Chain Network** is a frontend with no backend written in React.js.

 ### Prerequisites